SkylineCommunications/dataminer-docs/connector-help/connector_help/RTRN_NI.md

 ### Creation

-This driver uses a **virtual connection** and does not need any user input during element creation.
+This connector uses a **virtual connection** and does not need any user input during element creation.

 ## Usage